 Infinity Foods Like a miniature version of Whole Foods, Infinity Foods is your one-stop shop for all your fresh produce, vegan essentials, eco-friendly cleaning products and freshly baked bread.
 Londoners will revel in the cheaper price tags and non-city dwellers will be in awe of the array of deliciousness on offer.

-Vegetarian Shoes Its huge sign bearing a very happy cow wearing Dr Marten’s makes this shoe shop impossible to miss.
+Vegetarian Shoes No guide to vegan Brighton would be complete without mentioning Vegetarian Shoes.
+Its huge sign bearing a very happy cow wearing Dr Marten’s makes this shoe shop impossible to miss.
 There’s a wide range of men’s and women’s sandals, trainers, shoes and boots all made from animal-friendly materials.
 For anyone looking for a specialist shoe, they also stock hiking, steel toe, airseal and winter boots.
 Be sure to check out their range of vegan-leather satchels, belts and wallets too.